 In additional to general homework problems, one or two of the collected homework problems each week will be designated as "notebook problems".
 Treat these like take-home exams.
 Notebook problems will generally be proofs or more complex computations.
 Each proof will be assigned two grades - one for content and one for form.
 The content grade will reflect the extent to which the appropriate ideas are expressed in your write-up; that is, whether you understood the mathematical ideas required for the proof, and justified and explained this understanding well through appropriate proof methods.
 The grade for form will take into consideration clarity of expression, completeness, proper usage of both English and mathematical grammar, and whether you really said what you meant to say.
-Notebook problems may be resubmitted up to two times within one month of the original due date, but not after Tuesday, May 3rd at 5pm.
+Notebook problems may be resubmitted up to two times within one month of the original due date, but not after Monday, May 6th at 5pm.
 The goal is for the final draft of these proofs to be the caliber of those written in a good textbook.
 When resubmitting, be sure to include the previous versions of your work.
 Please turn in notebook problems on a separate sheet of paper than the general problems, and do not staple them to your other work.
 Note that the expectations for the quality of your write-up will rise with each resubmission, though you will not be penalized for resubmitting your work and grades of previous versions will be erased.
 Resubmitting your work does not automatically mean your grade will increase.
 In fact, if your resubmission introduces errors, your grade may go down.
 However, this is uncommon and should NOT deter you from resubmitting your work.
+In fact, it is expected that everyone resubmit problems regularly.
 Notebook problems must be entirely your own work.
 You may consult me, but may not talk with anyone else.
 Again - treat them like take-home exams.

 Quizzes: I will give a quiz roughly every Tuesday.
-These will be short and ask you to be able to explain definitions, give examples, or know the statements of theorems.
+These will be short and ask you to be able to state definitions, give examples, answer short questions, or know the statements of theorems.
 Thus it will be very valuable for you to take notes and keep a vocabulary list from your readings.
 These quizzes will be worth fifteen points.
 Under no circumstances may a quiz be made up, however, I will drop your lowest quiz score.

 Presentations: We will discuss some of the practice problems in class, some problems in response to a student question and some because I think the problem illustrates an important concept.
-Each student will be expected to present at least twice (this number may increase quite a bit depending on how we move through the material).
+Each student will be expected to present in class (the number of times will depend upon how we move through the material).
 Presentations will often be from these practice problems, but also may be assigned proofs from the text.
 Start volunteering early.
 Each presentation will be worth twenty points.
 The presentation will be graded on correctness, ability to answer questions and presentation style.
+There will also be informal presentations regularly.

 Seminars: In addition to regular class time, you will be required to attend two mathematics or computer science seminar talks during the semester, at least one of which must be mathematics.
-There will likely be a graph theory talk (or two), and you should make every effort to attend it.
+There will likely be a graph theory talk, and you should make every effort to attend it.
 Seminars usually begin between 3pm and 5pm and last an hour (the days vary).
 Attendance at each talk is worth ten points (you must be present and attentive for the whole talk to receive credit).
-Try to ask a question during the talk or one-on-one with the presenter after the talk (this is a good way of showing me that you were alert!).
-Full credit is not automatic.
+Full credit is not automatic, and requires you to ask or answer a question during the talk or one-on-one with the presenter after the talk.